MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Add-Content.md

 ### -PassThru

 Returns an object representing the added content.
-By default, this cmdlet does not generate any output.
+By default, this cmdlet doesn't generate any output.

 ```yaml